SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

 ### Bundling Techniques
-The following bundling techniques are available for classic ABAP.
+The following bundling techniques are available in Standard ABAP.
 This means that programming units are registered in different work processes, but are executed by a single work process.
 All database changes are put into one database LUW, and all changes are committed in one final database commit.

 **Using [update function modules](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenupdate_function_module_glosry.htm)**
 - Are specially marked, i.e. the *update module* property is marked